- Zheng Shuang, China

 - Lilly Satidtanasarn, Thailand

 Sometimes little people can have big voices.
 This is definitely true of Thailand's Lilly Satidtanasarn, a name to remember.
 Lilly has been a hands-on environmental activist since she was 8 years old and is one of Thailand's most influential youth activists.
 For example, she has inspired many people to take action towards phasing out harmful single-use plastics in her country, one of the biggest consumers of plastics per capita.
 Her successful approach revolves around connecting with people and empowering her peers.
 Recently, she has turned attention towards climate change and air pollution and provides a much needed voice for climate action.
 Keep up to date on Lilly's next action!

 - Me Me Zin Oo, Myanmar

 Me Me is a student from Myanmar who is currently studying for a B.A English degree in Bangkok, Thailand.
-She is a passionate humanitarian who avidly advocates for various social movements, including but not limiting to animal welfare, gender equality and mental health awareness.
+She is passionate about animal welfare, gender equality, and mental health awareness.
 She has been an enthusiastic supporter of YV4CA.